-The term of this Agreement will begin upon date of execution by HCD and end on September 30, 2022.
-With the exception of the Grant Closing Requirements set forth in Exhibit B, Section 6, the Grantee shall complete the project activities as set forth below.
+The term of this Agreement shall commence upon the date of execution by HCD and shall end on the date listed on the first page of this Agreement.
+With the exception of the Grant Closing Requirements set forth in Exhibit B, Section 6, the Grantee shall complete the project and General Administration by the deadlines set forth below.